Company obtains decision from Federal Court and is authorized to handle cannabis products

 Favorable decision to Biomagistral network allows the production of formulations with Cannabidiol under prescription

-The 4th Federal Court of São José do Rio Preto granted a favorable decision to Biomagistral, recognizing the right of the compounding pharmacy network to produce and dispense formulations containing Cannabidiol (CBD) under medical prescription in one of its units.
+The 4th Federal Court of São José do Rio Preto granted a favorable decision to Biomagistral, recognizing the right of the compounding pharmacy network to produce and dispense formulations containing Cannabidiol (CBD) under medical prescription at one of its units.

-"We can formulate the active ingredient in a format that best suits each patient — whether in drops, gummies, sprays, chocolates, etc. This greatly facilitates the patient's adherence to the treatment over time, by offering the medication in a comfortable format," she adds.
+"We can formulate the active ingredient in a format that best suits each patient — whether in drops, gummies, spray, chocolates, etc. This greatly facilitates the patient's adherence to the treatment over time, by offering the medication in a comfortable format," she adds.

 The fight for access to cannabis products